 DAY 1 (Sunday): Baltra Airport & Las Bachas Beach

 Fly from the Ecuadorian mainland to the islands on an early morning 90-minute flight.
 As you prepare to land in Baltra, look out the window.
 The landscape below will seem otherworldly – you’ll truly be landing in a place like no other.
 The Galapagos Islands are completely unique and you’re about to see why.
 Your bilingual naturalist guide will greet you at the airport and meet you after customs.
-During lunch your guide will introduce you to the islands, specifically the flora and fauna that you will encounter at our first destination, Las Bachas Beach.
+During lunch he/she will introduce you to the islands, specifically the flora and fauna that you will encounter at our first destination, Las Bachas Beach.

 On the sandy white beaches of Las Bachas you will get a close look at a sea turtle nesting area as well as a lake frequented by pink flamingos and other migratory birds.
 Afterwards, you’ll cool off with a dip in the beautiful, blue Pacific Ocean.
 As this is the first evening together, the crew will invite everyone to a pre-dinner cocktail on the yacht before the welcome dinner.
 If the night is clear, as it usually is, the stars above will sparkle; look for the Southern Cross, the Big Dipper (turned up-side down!) and Orion.
 (Lunch, Dinner)